-They must concurrently be studying Mathematics 2 Unit in Preliminary and HSC years.

-HSC Extension 1 course is prerequisite for Extension 2 course
+They must concurrently be studying Mathematics Advanced 2 Unit and Extension 1 courses both in Preliminary and HSC years.
+HSC Extension 1 course is a prerequisite for Extension 2 course.

 Exclusions: Standard Mathematics

 What will I be doing in these courses?